Rianne Letschert

-Rianne Monique Letschert (born 13 September 1976) is a Dutch law scholar.
-Since November 2021 she has been president of Maastricht University.
-Previously Letschert was professor of victimology and international law at Tilburg University between March 2011 and September 2016.
-From September 2016 until 1 February 2022 she was rector of Maastricht University.
+Rianne Monique Letschert (born 13 September 1976) is a Dutch law scholar who is the minister of education, culture and science in the Jetten cabinet since February 2026.

+Letschert previously held positions in academia.
+She was a professor of victimology and international law at Tilburg University between March 2011 and September 2016.
+From September 2016 until February 2022 she was rector of Maastricht University.
+Between November 2021 and her appointment as minister she was president of the board of the same university.

 Career

 Letschert was born in Doetinchem on 13 September 1976.
+Her parents were from Amsterdam.
 She moved at an early age to Stiphout in the municipality of Helmond.
 In Helmond she attended high school.
 Letschert studied law at Tilburg University, the University of Amsterdam and the University of Montpellier.
 She obtained her PhD at Tilburg University with a thesis titled The impact of minority rights mechanisms (2005), dealing with competing international organisations making policy on national minorities.

-In 2011 Letschert was appointed as professor to the new chair of victimology and international law at Tilburg University.
-Several years later Letschert contemplated leaving academics.
+In March 2011 Letschert was appointed as professor to the new chair of victimology and international law at Tilburg University.
+Several years later Letschert contemplated leaving academia.
 In May 2015 she was awarded an 800,000 Euro grant by the Netherlands Organisation for Scientific Research and decided to continue.
 Her research focused on the impact of international tribunals on societies and individuals that have been confronted with human rights violations and international crimes.
 Apart from her position as professor she served as director of the International Victimology Institute Tilburg (INTERVICT).
 In 2016 Letschert was asked to become dean of the Law faculty of Tilburg University.
 However, on 1 September 2016 she was appointed as rector of Maastricht University.
+She therefore laid down her position as professor of victimology.

 Letschert joined the De Jonge Akademie (Young Academy) of the Royal Netherlands Academy of Arts and Sciences in 2012.
 In April 2015 she became chairperson.
 Due to her appointment as rector magnificus of Maastricht University she was succeeded as chairperson by Rens Vliegenthart in June 2016.
 Letschert was a Schermer Fellow at the Netherlands Institute for Advanced Study in the period between February and June 2016.
+In November 2021 she became president of the board of Maastricht University, succeeding Martin Paul.
+In February 2022 Letschert laid down her role as rector.
+As president of the board Letschert was a vocal opponent of the proposed budget cuts by the Schoof cabinet to international students.
+In September 2025 she was elected to another term as president of the board.
+Upon her appointment as minister on 23 February 2026 her time in office ended.